markusfrenzel/runpress/README.txt

 A: This plugin uses the PHP curl library.
 Ask your provider to install / activate the curl library if it is not available on your system.

 == Changelog ==
+1.1.0 - Changes: database field map_url altered to fit for more data
+        Added:   some widget functions
+	Bug-Fix: widget now checks if data exists in the local db prior to display an error on the frontend

 1.0.0 - initial version